CyborgUnplug/CyborgUnplug/README.md

 update routine (easily enabled).
 These components/aspects will be refined for the _Little Snipper_ and possibly folded back into this branch at a later date.

-All of the code in root/scripts, www/cgi-bin was written by [Julian Oliver](http://julianoliver.com) with the PHP (UI code) in www/ written by both Julian Oliver and [Samim Winiger](http://samim.io) and is made available here under the [General Public License](https://www.gnu.org/copyleft/gpl.html) (Version 3 or later).
+All of the code in *root/scripts*, *www/cgi-bin* was written by [Julian Oliver](http://julianoliver.com) with the PHP (UI code) in *www/* written by both Julian Oliver and [Samim Winiger](http://samim.io) and is made available here under the [General Public License](https://www.gnu.org/copyleft/gpl.html) (Version 3 or later).

+The *files/etc* has been included as it contains many original OpenWrt files modified to get things working.
+It was easier just to throw in the whole dir.

 BUILD
 -----